-What the term actually means is forward head posture causing increased stress in the cervical spine (neck).
+What the term actually means is forward head posture causing increased stress in the upper extremity including the cervical spine (neck).
 Because of the overuse of smart phones and texting, people are looking down at their mobile devices for longer periods of time.

 The symptoms one could experience from “Tech Neck” are vast.
 Neck pain, numbness, tingling and headaches are some of the most common issues that can arise.
 More serious long-term effects can also occur.
 Our cervical spines are shaped like a backwards C. This is called a lordosis.
 With sustained device usage there is potential for a loss of the natural curve of the cervical spine.
 Without the natural curve, a greater amount of stress is transferred through the neck.
 These stresses may lead to wear, tear and degeneration earlier than we’ve ever experienced in the past.